the-couch/slater/README.md

 ```

 #### Using SCSS

-We used postCSS by default, but you can push a custom config object to enable SCSS compiling, modify your `slater.config.js` as follows:
+We used PostCSS by default, but you can push a custom config object to enable
+SCSS compiling.
+Modify your `slater.config.js` as follows:

 ```javascript
 module.exports = {